DanKosgey/trade-hub/COMMUNITY_ENHANCEMENTS_SUMMARY.md

 # Community Enhancements Implementation Summary

 ## Overview
-This document summarizes the enhancements made to the community features of the Mbauni Protocol platform, including replacing Discord with Telegram, adding dynamic community link management, and implementing a comprehensive admin settings system.
+This document summarizes the enhancements made to the community features of the Maichez Trades platform, including replacing Discord with Telegram, adding dynamic community link management, and implementing a comprehensive admin settings system.

 ## Features Implemented